-- It is not recommended to use the wireless feature (the 802.11 standards) of your computer simultaneously with a Bluetooth option.
-The data transmission speed can be delayed and the performance of the wireless feature can be degraded. - Depending on the model, when you change the wireless LAN device status from Enabled to Disabled in the BIOS menu, the Bluetooth device will also be disabled. - 1.
-Do one of the following:
+Note: It is not recommended to use the wireless feature (the 802.11 standards) of your computer simultaneously with a Bluetooth option.
+The data transmission speed can be delayed and the performance of the wireless feature can be degraded.

+- 1. Do one of the following:

-- Press the Bluetooth-control key and turn on the Bluetooth feature. - Open the Start menu, and then click Settings → Devices → Bluetooth & other devices.
-Turn on the Bluetooth switch to enable the Bluetooth feature. - 2.
-Right-click the data that you want to send. - Select Send to → Bluetooth device. - 4.
-Select a Bluetooth device, and then follow the instructions on the screen.
+- Press the Bluetooth-control key

+and turn on the Bluetooth feature.

+- Open the Start menu, and then click Settings → Devices → Bluetooth & other devices.
+Turn on the Bluetooth switch to enable the Bluetooth feature.

+- 2. Right-click the data that you want to send.

+- Select Send to → Bluetooth device.

+- 4. Select a Bluetooth device, and then follow the instructions on the screen.